LivingStories-DevTeam/Living-Stories-App/reports/team_contribution_draft.md

 ## Other

-**Read and Liked stories table and enpoints:** I have created a new database and necessary endpoints table for storing users' read stories and liked stories lists, collaborating with Ali Hakan through pair coding.
-This will aid in developing a recommendation engine.
+**Read and Liked stories table and endpoints:** I have created a new database table and necessary endpoints for storing users' read stories and liked stories lists, collaborating with Ali Hakan through pair programming.
+This table will aid in developing a recommendation engine.
 Storing read stories will enhance the accuracy and insightfulness of recommendations provided to the user.
 * [See commit](https://github.com/SWE574-G3/Living-Stories-App/commit/8758948288a58394ab80cbc5e4407e5422704d53)